 - Medical payments coverage assists in paying medical expenses, even if the insured person is injured in somebody else's vehicle.
 Uninsured motorist coverage protects against expenses incurred as a result of an accident that is caused by another individual who is either uninsured or who has inadequate coverage.

 - Other general vehicle insurance benefits are the cars being covered for their retail value, the fact that you will pay a fixed excess and that repairs are done is guaranteed for 12 full months.

 - Another benefit is the provision for extending coverage to others driving your car with your permission.

 - Twenty-four-hour emergency roadside assistance, as well as cash bonuses for not claiming, are more insurance benefits.
 This and many other less obvious vehicle insurance benefits are included in vehicle policies

 My car/ motor vehicle is insured - what now?

-It is important to see the purchase of an insurance police not as a once-off transaction!
+It is important to see the purchase of insurance policy not as a once-off transaction!
 An important bit of advice is to make sure your insurance company monitors the insured value of your vehicle from year to year.
-Cars tend to lose value and the book value is what the insurance company will pay out in case of a claim, nothing more.
-If you pay premiums based on the initial purchasing price, but the second hand value is worth less, the discounted value will be paid out.
-There is therefore no reason why you should insure your car for more that this value.
+Cars tend to lose value and the book value is what the insurance company will payout in case of a claim, nothing more.
+If you pay premiums based on the initial purchasing price, but the second-hand value is worthless, the discounted value will be paid out.
+There is, therefore, no reason why you should ensure your car for more than this value.